openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ### jack_plumbing (jack mixer)

 As noted above, the alsamixer provides no control over the input from the USB2XLR adapter.
-If a `.jack.plumbing` script is located in the home directory (i.e. ~/), a mixer can be incorprated into the Jack setup to provide control over the audio input.
+A `.jack.plumbing` script as shown below can be located in the home directory (i.e. ~/), to incorprate  a mixer into the Jack setup.
+However, if input signals on the USB2XLR cable are "hot", some input attenuation may be necessary to produce satisfactory results.

 obsuser:~$ `nano ~/.jack.plumbing`